 A short squeeze is a phenomenon when investors trigger a rise in price on a heavily shorted stock.
 Investors trigger a short squeeze by extensively closing short positions and creating high buying volume.
 The reason behind this is usually their common belief that a stock will become unprofitable.
 The opposite of the short squeeze is the less common long squeeze, which will lead to further decline in a security’s price.

 Regulators may sometimes impose restrictions on short transactions, causing short-sold stocks to rise in price and triggering investor losses.

 Short-selling is not for the beginning trader.
-So before you try your hand at short-selling, you’ll need to do a fair amount of homework, and develop a clear strategy and exit plan.
-Short-selling isn’t for everyone, and it’s hard to find stocks to short sell, because the amount of research it takes to find the right one means that by the time you do, you’ve often missed the boat.
+Before you try your hand at short-selling, you’ll need to do a fair amount of homework and develop a clear strategy and exit plan.
+Short-selling isn’t for everyone and it’s hard to find stocks to short sell, because the amount of research it takes to find the right one means that by the time you do, you’ve often missed the boat.

 Please also read our Infographic on Short-Selling here.